lakshu2702/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This Tic Tac Toe game, built with Python’s tkinter, lets you play against another player or the computer.
-It tracks scores, checks for wins or ties, and highlights the winning line.
-Simply input player names and start playing.
-Requires Python 3.x.
-Future updates may include better AI and difficulty levels.
+This Tic-Tac-Toe game, built with Python’s `tkinter`, allows you to play against another player or the computer.
+The game tracks scores, checks for wins or ties, and highlights winning lines.
+Just input player names to start playing.
+Future updates may feature enhanced AI and difficulty levels.

 ## Features

-- **Two-Player Mode:** Play against a friend.
+- **Two-Player Mode**: Play against a friend.
-- **Computer Mode:** Play against the AI.
+- **Computer Mode**: Play against the AI.
-- **Score Tracking:** Keeps track of each player's score.
+- **Score Tracking**: Keeps track of each player's score.
-- **Winner Detection:** Automatically checks for a winner or tie.
+- **Winner Detection**: Automatically checks for a winner or tie.
-- **Color Highlights:** Winning lines are highlighted for easy identification.
+- **Color Highlights**: Highlights the winning lines for easy recognition.
-- **Play Again:** Option to start a new game or exit after each round.
+- **Play Again Option**: Option to start a new game or exit after each round.

 ## Requirements